mavenlink/brainstem-js/README.md

 ### StorageManager

 The `Brainstem.StorageManager` is in charge of loading data over the API, as well as returning already cached data.
-We recommend setting one up in a singleton App class.
+The storage manager should be set up as a singleton before instantiating any models or collections.

 	class Application
 	  constructor: ->